thewunder/conphigure/README.md

 - logging.yml
 - subdirectory/something.yml

-By default Conphig will prefix the values in each file with the file name.
+By default Conphigure will prefix the values in each file with the file name.

 ``` php
 //this will be the result